alex-shnayder/playground/README.md

   </tr>
 </table>

+For detailed comparison with the alternatives, see the [corresponding section](#comparison).

 ## Install

 Outmatch is distributed via the [npm package registry](https://www.npmjs.com/).
 It can be installed using one of the compatible package managers or included directly from a CDN.